Looking for a list of personal goals examples for students?

 Once you do that, you will be on your way to set up your life for success, today as a student and soon post-college.
 The personal goals that you establish today will help you today and every day going forward.

 Start setting the right long term goals today.
+And remember, there’s more to life than long-term academic goals.

 What long term goals for college students will you set?